Human Mass Balance Studies

-Apart from the clinical pharmacological need to elucidate the ADME properties of a drug, the information gained from a human mass balance study is expected for regulatory filing and approval of small molecule drugs including many recently approved novel cancer drugs.
-In this context, quantification of metabolites has gained particular attention since the publications of the Metabolites in Safety Testing (MIST) guidelines [1, 2].
-These guidelines issued by the Food and Drug Administration (FDA) and the International Conference on Harmonization (ICH) recommend additional safety assessments for unique human metabolites and/or major metabolites that occur in humans at disproportionately higher levels than in any of the preclinical toxicology species.
+Apart from the clinical pharmacological need to elucidate the hAME properties of a drug, the information gained from a human mass balance study is expected for regulatory filing and approval of small molecule drugs including many recently approved novel cancer drugs.
+In this context, quantification of metabolites has gained particular attention since the publications of the Metabolites in Safety Testing (MIST) guidelines.1, 2 These guidelines issued by the Food and Drug Administration (FDA) and the International Conference on Harmonization (ICH) recommend additional safety assessments for unique human metabolites and/or major metabolites that occur in humans at disproportionately higher levels than in any of the preclinical toxicology species.

-Moreover, the radioactivity can be used to calculate the difference between the administered dose and the dose recovered from excreta: i.e., mass balance.
-Although mass balance data indicate the total amount of drug-related substances (unchanged parent drug plus metabolites) recovered, mass balance data alone provide no structural nor quantitative information about the metabolites:
+In a mass balance study, a radioactive label (usually 14C) is incorporated into a drug before the drug is administered to subjects.
+The radioactivity facilitates the monitoring, identification, and quantification of the drug and drug-related substances in blood, plasma, urine, and feces collected from the study subjects.
+Moreover, the radioactivity can be used to calculate the difference between the administered dose and the dose recovered from excreta: i.e. mass balance.
+Although mass balance data indicates the total amount of drug-related substances (unchanged parent drug plus metabolites) recovered, mass balance data alone provide no structural nor quantitative information about the metabolites.

-A clinical mass balance study, if well designed and executed, is a rich source of information about the disposition of a drug in humans.
+An hAME study, if well designed and executed, is a rich source of information about the disposition of a drug in humans.
 Knowing the route and extent of elimination of the drug will guide the dosing paradigms in patients with renal and hepatic impairment.
-The analyses include identifying metabolites that could contribute to the drug’s pharmacological effect and/ or toxicity profile as well as providing quantitative description of metabolites for individual patients.
-Inter-individual metabolic variation among patients may affect clinical outcome and drug safety and, thus, is important to include in the drug’s approved label.include in the drug’s approved label.
+The analyses include identifying metabolites that could contribute to the drug’s pharmacological effect and/or toxicity profile as well as providing quantitative descriptions of metabolites for individual patients.
+Inter-individual metabolic variation among patients may affect clinical outcome and drug safety and, thus, is important to include in the drug’s approved label.

 The bioanalytical part of a mass balance study is the analysis of the study samples, which are collected for two separate purposes: